 Don’t get me wrong, I love summer.
-Photographically speaking however, I am very happy that fall will be arriving in Switzerland soon.
+However, from a photography perspective, I am so happy that fall will be arriving in Switzerland soon.
 Photography life is so much more interesting once the summer is over.
-Because of the fall colors of course but even more because of snow slowly painting the mountain tops white again (I find mountains without snow a bit boring to be honest).
+Because of the fall colours of course but even more because of snow slowly turning the mountain peaks white again.
+I find mountains without snow a bit boring, to be honest.
 This autumn will be a special one for me.
-I will be spending 3 to 4 weeks full-time in the midst of alps of the Swiss Engadin region to capture Alpine autumn in various ways.
-Really looking forward to dedicating most of my time to shooting fall colors, early morning fog on lakes, first snow on the mountain tops, etc. Hoping to get enough material for a good cause project I will be disclosing later this year
+I will be spending 3 to 4 weeks full-time amid the Alps in the Swiss Engadin region.
+I will be there to capture mountain lakes in fall and autumn in general.

-The image above is an image I shot at the end of autumn in 2012.
+I photographed this scene at the end of autumn in 2012.
 The lake is Lac de Derborence in the Swiss canton of Valais.
-In the background you see a mountain called Les Diablerets.
+In the background, you see a mountain called Les Diablerets.
 There used to be a glacier climbing down there not so long ago.
-No longer unfortunately.
+No longer, unfortunately.
 Still beautiful scenery up at that lake though!

 I captured this image using my 14-24 f/2.8 wide-angle lens on a Nikon D800E.
 No filters were used.

 You might also like

 Visit our Autumn & Fall Colours photography theme for more photographs of mountain lakes in fall.
 The theme also includes:

 Alternatively, check out our Mountains & Hills photography theme for more photos of the Swiss Alps and many more mountain landscapes from all over the world.